A fan’s guide – the club from early doors to today

 Slovakia’s most successful club was also the only side from former Czechoslovakia to win a European trophy back in the day.
-Slovak champions five times since 2009, including a cakewalk to the league title in 2019, Slovan Bratislava have emerged from a homeless decade with an impressive rebuilt stadium on the same site as the old one.
+Slovak champions every year between 2019 and 2022, Slovan Bratislava have emerged from a homeless decade with an impressive rebuilt stadium on the same site as the old one.

 Opened in early 2019, the Tehelné pole ushers in a new era for Slovak football, playing post-Communism catch-up for so long now.
 It also comes a century after Slovan’s earliest beginnings.

 1.ČsŠK Bratislava, formed in the flush of Czechoslovak independence in 1919, were regular champions of the inaugural Slovak league in the 1920s.
 They became ŠK Bratislava when Nazi-backed Slovakia broke away from the Czechs in 1940s.
 That was when that the Tehelné pole was built, during the war-time régime.

 In the immediate aftermath of the war, the club enjoyed their first success in the reunified Czechoslovak league, winning four titles in relatively quick succession – but the real glory days came in the 1960s.
 Now called Slovan Bratislava, the Sky Blues included players of the quality of defender Jan Popluhár and goalkeeper Viliam Schrojf, both who represented Czechoslovakia at the 1962 World Cup Final.

 Both had gone, though, by the time Slovan were surprise finalists in the European Cup Winners’ Cup in 1969.
 In Basel, the side managed by Michal Vičan, part of Slovan’s consecutive title-winners of the early 1950s, took a shock lead against Barcelona and ran out winners, 3-2.